Dream Well (horse): Racing career

 As a three-year-old, trained by Pascal Bary and ridden by Cash Asmussen, Dream Well won the Prix du Jockey Club (French Derby) on only his fourth ever outing, beating Croco Rouge by ½ length.
 One month later in magnificent style, quickly leaving his rivals for dead, Dream Well completed the double by winning the Irish Derby and so beating City Honours by 4½ lengths.
 This led to Dream Well being voted the 1998 Irish Horse of the Year and 1998 European Horse of the Year.

 Stud record

 Dream Well was retired from racing at the end of the 1999 season and was sent to stud in Japan and, for one season, New Zealand.
-He returned to France in 2004 to stand at Haras de Fresnay-le-Buffard, where he now stands.
+He returned to France in 2004 to stand at Haras de Fresnay-le-Buffard.

-Dream Well now has his own BLOG.
+Dream Well died on 13 October 2022.